shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

         programId
     );
 ```
 Now we have created a publicKey.
-Note that we have not given instruction to create an account yet.
+Note that we have not given an instruction to create an account yet.

 Let us setup the campaignDetails we want to send to our program.
 ```js